Getting to know your testicles

-Did you know that your diet, stress levels and how much you drink could have an impact on your fertility?
+Did you know that your diet, stress levels and how much you drink could have an impact on your sperm count?
 We explore what to do to improve the health of your sperm.

-Approximately one third of couples will struggle to conceive due to sperm problems.
+Approximately one third of couples will struggle to conceive due to low sperm count.
 A healthy sperm count ranges from 15 million to over 200 million sperm per millilitre of ejaculate.
-Fewer than 15 million sperm is considered low.
-But the shape and motility of your swimmers are important factors too.
+Fewer than 15 million sperm is considered a low sperm count.
+But the shape and motility of your sperm are important factors too.

-42% of British men are concerned about their fertility according to a recent survey by ExSeed - a company that markets sperm quality testing kits.
+42% of British men are concerned about their fertility according to a recent survey by ExSeed - a company that markets sperm count and sperm quality testing kits.

-If you're hoping to start a family, whether that's in the near or distant future, anything you can do to boost your sperm concentration and quality will increase your chances of conceiving.
+If you're hoping to start a family, whether that's in the near or distant future, anything you can do to boost your sperm count and quality will increase your chances of conceiving.

-You already know that drinking too much isn't good for your health, but it can also have a detrimental effect on your semen, leading to fertility problems.
+You already know that drinking too much isn't good for your health, but it can also have a detrimental effect on your sperm count and sperm quality, leading to fertility problems.

 Dr Ferran Garcia, head of andrology at Spanish fertility clinic Institute de Marques explains: